 Rakoff Tells Gov't To Dump 'Level Playing Field' Language

-Law360, New York (April 16, 2019, 10:53 AM EDT) -- Federal prosecutors walked away Tuesday from a time-honored tactic of telling jurors that the stock market should be a “level playing field,” after Manhattan U.S. District Judge Jed S. Rakoff agreed with counsel for a former analyst on trial for insider trading that such language isn't grounded in reality.
+By Pete Brush (April 16, 2019, 10:53 AM EDT) -- Federal prosecutors walked away Tuesday from a time-honored tactic of telling jurors that the stock market should be a "level playing field," after Manhattan U.S. District Judge Jed S. Rakoff agreed with counsel for a former analyst on trial for insider trading that such language isn't grounded in reality.

 In a morning bench ruling, Judge Rakoff sided with lawyers representing former S&P debt analyst Sebastian Pinto-Thomaz, who argued in a pretrial motion that such language, a fixture in previous insider trading trials, doesn't properly characterize how the stock market works.

 They argued that U.S. Supreme Court precedent, including Dirks v.
 U.S....

 In the legal profession, information is the key to success.
 You have to know what’s happening with clients, competitors, practice areas, and industries.
 Law360 provides the intelligence you need to remain an expert and beat the competition.